cdhx/cdhx.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a fourth-year PhD student of [Websoft](http://ws.nju.edu.cn/wiki/Wiki.jsp?page=%E4%B8%87%E7%BB%B4%E7%BD%91%E8%BD%AF%E4%BB%B6%E7%A0%94%E7%A9%B6%E7%BB%84) Research Group at Department of Computer Science and Technology, Nanjing University.
-I received my B.Sc. degree in June 2016 from Chongqing University.
+Currently, I am a fourth-year PhD student of [Websoft](http://ws.nju.edu.cn/wiki/Wiki.jsp?page=%E4%B8%87%E7%BB%B4%E7%BD%91%E8%BD%AF%E4%BB%B6%E7%A0%94%E7%A9%B6%E7%BB%84) Research Group at [Department of Computer Science and Technology](http://cs.nju.edu.cn/), [Nanjing University](https://www.nju.edu.cn/).
+I received my B.Sc. degree in June 2020 from Chongqing University.
 In the same year, I was admitted to study for a Ph.D. degree at Nanjing University without entrance examination.

 I'm also doing an internship at Tongyi Laboratory, Alibaba Group from July 2024.

+Feel free to reach out to me if you’re interested in my research.

 Research Interest
 ===